 Living by a belief system or moral principle

 Messengers have the ability to live and act in accordance with their idea of their higher story.
-They become the kind of person they need to be do fulfill their destiny or dream, as they have perceived it.
+They become the kind of person they need to be do fulfil their destiny or dream, as they have perceived it.

 They suppress situational desires and temptations to live up to their higher ideal.
-Using social intelligence, they perform to fulfill the ideals they serve.
+Using social intelligence, they perform to fulfil the ideals they serve.
 Of course, a healthy messenger lives by a belief system that is in peace with who they are, and what they want.

 Messengers have a high belief in the moral or social ideas they have formed.
 What they have come to believe in, they often want others to believe in as well.
 If they meet people who are struggling, they will act to aid them in some way or form, guiding people to live in accordance with the higher natural laws and ideologies.

 This can help people who feel out of place reconnect to society or the group.
 It can help bring people together, but it can also cause polarisation and conflict with those that don’t believe in the social dynamics you believe in.

 - Warm, relaxed, directing gestures that instil you with a sense of peace and trust.
 They make you lower your guard and to feel safe around them and they open you up to listening to what they have to say.

 - A warm and relaxed smile emanating from the upper lips.
 This smile can be described as friendly, unserious, and diplomatic.